Babcock and Wilcox

 Babcock & Wilcox manufactured different types of equipment intended to withstand or contain extreme temperatures.
 The equipment often included asbestos materials because asbestos was an affordable and widely used fireproofing material.

-The company never directly manufactured asbestos products, but it used asbestos products manufactured by other companies in the assembly of equipment.
+The company never directly manufactured asbestos products, but it used asbestos products manufactured by other companies to assemble equipment.

 Babcock & Wilcox used asbestos-containing insulation, gaskets, heat seals, rope packing, block and millboard.
-These products were used in power generation equipment, utility boilers, water-tube marine boilers, furnaces and other types of high-temperature refractory equipment.
+These products were used in power generation equipment, utility boilers, water-tube marine boilers, furnaces, and other high-temperature refractory equipment.

-Employees who assembled and installed asbestos products on boilers and other equipment faced high levels of exposure to asbestos.
-Additionally, the end users of the equipment were exposed during maintenance, repair and removal.
+Employees who assembled and installed asbestos products on boilers and other equipment faced high exposure to asbestos.
+Additionally, the equipment’s end users were exposed during maintenance, repair and removal.

-Many of these workers later developed asbestos-related diseases, such as lung cancer and mesothelioma, and filed lawsuits against Babcock & Wilcox seeking compensation to cover medical bills and lost wages.
+Many of these workers later developed asbestos-related diseases, such as lung cancer and mesothelioma.
+They filed lawsuits against Babcock & Wilcox seeking compensation for medical bills and lost wages.
 Mounting lawsuits eventually caused the company to file for bankruptcy and establish a trust fund to handle future claims.

 Development of the Babcock & Wilcox Asbestos Trust

 Babcock & Wilcox filed for bankruptcy on Feb.
-22, 2000, and emerged from bankruptcy protection on Jan.
+22, 2000.
+It emerged from bankruptcy protection on Jan.
 17, 2006.
 The reorganization plan created the Babcock & Wilcox Asbestos Personal Injury Settlement Trust, which was funded with $1.85 billion to process asbestos-related claims.

 Trust managers created an informational website that included a list of nearly 2,000 occupations facing a risk of asbestos exposure from Babcock & Wilcox’s contaminated equipment.

-The trust reviews both types of claims on an annual basis, but individual claims are more likely to be adjusted and there is a risk that settlement amounts may be reduced.
+The trust reviews both types of claims annually, but individual claims are more likely to be adjusted, and there is a risk that settlement amounts may be reduced.

 The current payment percentage for the trust is 8.8% of the total case value.